vechain/grant-program/applications/digital-village.md

 Evelyn Mora is a Finnish 28-year old awarded strategist, tech, and sustainability consultant based in Paris, France.
 She extensively analyzes and evaluates the transformation of the public and private sectors in terms of technological transition and sustainable development, emphasizing Gen Alpha, Gen Z, and Millennial generation studies.

 Evelyn Mora created Helsinki Fashion Week in 2014, she relaunched the event under sustainability principles and became the world’s first recognized and most sustainable fashion week.
 Under the leadership of Evelyn, Helsinki Fashion Week evolved into a multimillion-euro brand and was recognized and nominated for the British Fashion Awards and awarded as the event of the year by Peta in 2018 and the Epica Awards in the fashion category in 2020.
 Her clients include the Ministry of Environment of Finland, Kering Group, Tesla, Condé Nast International, VTT Technical Research Institute, European Space Agency, Flanders DC, Ministry of Agriculture and Forestry of Finland, Norden – Council of Nordic Ministers.
-Evelyn launched the first ever entirely 3D fashion week from which Digital Village was born, attracting more than 700k visitors during the one week event and reaching over 3 million Euro worth EMV.

 * Toolchain Integration of [Gustav Gerig](https://pages.vetoolchain.com/10011800-6603-49c8-bd5d-8cb400200007/index.html?vid=0xd8eed83f0016135300351fdce564b7b22fd7351c2be20f4755a94504014f44e6#/)
 * Toolchain Integration of Nissan for Battery Tracking app [Private]
 * Toolchain Integration of BMW Car Verify app [Private]